Echo-E$^3$Net: Efficient Endocardial Spatio-Temporal Network for Ejection Fraction Estimation: Materials and Methods

-\textbf{Experimental Setup.} Deep learning models typically require a fixed frame count per video scan, while EchoNet-Dynamic videos contain varying cardiac cycle lengths (20–30 frames).
+Deep learning models typically require a fixed frame count per video scan, while EchoNet-Dynamic videos contain varying cardiac cycle lengths (20–30 frames).
 To handle this variability, we employ adaptive frame sampling, where during training, an initial frame index \( k \) is uniformly sampled from \([1, F_{\text{max}}^n - F_{\text{sel}}]\), where \( F_{\text{max}}^n \) represents the total number of frames in echocardiography video \( n \) and use \( F_{\text{sel}} \) samples starting from \( k \) \cite{mokhtari2022echognn}.
 Following prior work \cite{muhtaseb2022echocotr,ouyang2020video}, we set \( F_{\text{sel}} = 64 \) frames with a sampling frequency of 2.
-Unlike prior work \cite{muhtaseb2022echocotr,mokhtari2022echognn}, for shorter videos where \( F_{\text{max}}^n < F_{\text{sel}} \), we fill missing frames using the average of previous frames rather than zero-padding, as this approach better preserves temporal consistency.
-Our model was trained for 45 epochs on an NVIDIA RTX 4070 GPU, equipped with 12GB memory using a batch size of 16 which took 2 hours, much less than similar works (In our experiments, training EchoGraphs \cite{thomas2022light} required approximately one week.).
+Unlike prior work \cite{muhtaseb2022echocotr,mokhtari2022echognn}, for shorter videos where \( F_{\text{max}}^n < F_{\text{sel}} \), we fill missing frames using the average of previous frames.
+Our model was trained for 45 epochs on an NVIDIA RTX 4070 GPU, equipped with 12GB memory, using a batch size of 16.
 We employ AdamW as optimizer, setting the learning rate and weight decay to 1e-4.
-A notable advantage of our approach over prior work is its ability to achieve high performance without relying on pretraining, data augmentation or ensemble models.
-In contrast, all existing methods incorporate either of them.
-For instance, \cite{mokhtari2022echognn} utilises ES and ED classification as a pre-training step, while \cite{muhtaseb2022echocotr} leverages pretrained models from the vision domain.
-EchoGraphs \cite{thomas2022light} performs extensive data augmentation techniques.
-Our method eliminates these dependencies, demonstrating effective learning without additional supervision.
+A notable advantage of our approach over prior work is its ability to achieve high performance without relying on pretraining, data augmentation, or ensemble models.
+In contrast, most existing methods incorporate either of them.
+For instance, EchoGNN \cite{mokhtari2022echognn} utilizes ES and ED classification as a pre-training step, while EchoCoTr \cite{muhtaseb2022echocotr} leverages pretrained models from the vision domain.
+EchoGraphs \cite{thomas2022light} performs extensive data augmentation techniques. \NetName eliminates these dependencies, demonstrating effective learning without additional supervision.